PRE/POST EMPLOYMENT VERIFICATION

 The Importance and Value of Pre-Employment Background Checks

 Small-business owners might wonder if including a pre-employment background check during the hiring process is worth the additional time and expense.
 But when seriously considering a candidate for an open position, it can be very important to consider conducting a background check.
-It can offer employers the potentially valuable benefits of:
+It can offer employers the valuable benefits of:

 - Hiring well-qualified candidates